Heart attack, stroke, blindness, amputation, kidney failure. When doctors

 Carbohydrates raise blood sugar faster than proteins or fats.
 They also have the biggest effect on your blood sugar.
-Fiber, protein, and fat can blunt the rise in blood sugar after a meal.
+Fiber, protein, and fat can curb the rise in blood sugar after a meal.

 So aim for variety.
 Eat a mixture of carbohydrates, protein, and fat to manage your blood sugar better and stay full longer.
 But make sure to choose quality carbohydrates and smart fats, such as:

-- Vegetables, beans, whole grains, and fruit for carbs
+Healthy carbs: Vegetables, beans, whole grains, and fruit

-- Fish, nuts and seeds, avocado, olives, extra virgin olive oil, and canola oil for fat
+Smart fats: Fish, nuts and seeds, avocado, olives, extra virgin olive oil, and canola oil

 Eating a healthy, balanced diet when you have diabetes doesn't mean you can't eat foods that taste good.
 In the sample menu and recipes below, the meals have a good balance of protein and fat and a great source of fiber.
 You can plug them into your diet -- in the right portion sizes -- along with the other fruit, vegetables, grains, dairy, protein, or fats in your plan.